Safeguarding and Attendance

 Safeguarding: (Please see Safeguarding and Child Protection Policy)

 Safeguarding is of the highest priority at Backworth Park Primary School and will be the over-riding factor in any decision making.
-Miss Welsh, Headteacher, is the Designated Safeguarding Lead and Ms ElSaghier, Deputy Headteacher, is the Deputy Designated Safeguarding Lead.
-She is also the Designated Lead for Looked After Children.
+Ms ElSaghier, Deputy Headteacher, is the Designated Safeguarding Lead and Miss Welsh, Headteacher, and Mr Hughes, Senior Leader, are Deputy Designated Safeguarding Leads.
+Ms ElSaghier is also the Designated Lead for Looked After Children.

 All staff are stringently recruited with regard to safeguarding children.
 They also have annual and on-going training and receive weekly safeguarding briefings.
 As a staff, we meet each morning for a short meeting where safeguarding is an agenda item.
-Any concerns regarding safeguarding are immediately referred to Miss Welsh or Ms ElSaghier who take appropriate action in the best interests of children.
+Any concerns regarding safeguarding are immediately referred to Ms ElSaghier, Miss Welsh or Mr Hughes, who take appropriate action in the best interests of children.

 Our Attendance Policy was revised in 2018 and a colour coded warning system for parents was introduced along with a new reward system to encourage children to aim for Bronze, Silver and Gold attendance awards.
 School monitors attendance daily and, if a child is absent and school have not been notified, we will make a first day response phone call.
 Where necessary, school will involve other agencies if we are unable to resolve attendance issues.
 Children can suffer huge detriment if they miss school and we take our role in this very seriously, issuing fines where necessary to ensure children receive their entitlement.